jomettler/Trident-Experimental/QuadAB/README.md

 This mod is currently NOT compatible with a Stock MGN9 Trident, since the belt-path is different and the mirrored XY Joints are build for the MGN12 Mount.
 This mod does not support cable chains in X and Y in order to reduce moving mass.

 Most Parts of the Trident remain unchanged.
-Only the Panel-Clips for the left and right Panels, Z-Carriage mounts and the XY-Joints need to be adjusted.
+Only the Panel-Clips for the left and right Panels, Z-Carriage mounts, AB DriveMounts in the back and the XY-Joints need to be adjusted.
 The mounts for the AB-Drives in front replace the tensioners.

 ## BOM